Share this post on:

 Architect Personality Characteristics

-What is important for Architects is that they grasp fundamental principles and natural laws and that their designs are elegant, efficient, and coherent.
+Architects must grasp fundamental principles and natural laws and create elegant, efficient, and coherent designs.

 Architects are rare – maybe one percent of the population – and show incredible precision in thought and speech.